pyg-team/pytorch-frame/README.md

                           shuffle=True)
 ```

-We can then follow the <a href="https://pytorch.org/tutorials/beginner/basics/optimization_tutorial.html#full-implementation">standard PyTorch training procedure</a> to optimize the
+Then, we just follow the <a href="https://pytorch.org/tutorials/beginner/basics/optimization_tutorial.html#full-implementation">standard PyTorch training procedure</a> to optimize the
 model parameters.
+That's it!

 ```python
 import torch